karoldus/HackYeah2022/README.md

 # Server - Python
 - MQTT paho client subscribing messages from The Things Network and saving payload (data from sensors)
 - FastAPI server loading data and exposing URLs for forester webapp

+# Frontend - webapp for forester
+- based Svelte
+- data for forester